How to get to Albanian Riviera?

 How to get to the Albanian Riviera by bus?

-There are no direct busses from Tirana airport to the Albanian Riviera.
+There are no direct buses from Tirana airport to the Albanian Riviera.

 Therefore, you must take the following steps to travel to the Albanian Riviera by bus: